Have you ever stopped to consider the different types of ‘investment styles’ that constitute the assets making up your investment portfolio?

 This “hybrid” style of investing is commonly referred to by those working within the industry as “GARP” or “Growth at a Reasonable Price.”

-Meanwhile, investments which don’t fall neatly into either the value or growth category are often referred to as being either “core” or “blend” investments.
+Meanwhile, investments that don’t fall neatly into either the value or growth category are often referred to as being either “core” or “blend” investments.

 Investing styles by market cap